 Group Size: 8 – 28

-Day 3 Depart for Kerkini Lake, a wetland in the Serres region for a boat ride.
+Day 7 Depart for Kerkini Lake, a wetland in the Serres region for a boat ride.
 Lunch in a traditional restaurant.
 Continue to Kilkis to visit the imposing memorial from the Battle of Doiran and the British Military Cemetery.
-Stay five nights at the 4-star City Hotel in Thessaloniki.
-(B, L)
+Farewell dinner.
+(B, L, D)

 Day 8 Return flight to London Gatwick.
 (B)